jcs/halfmoon/README.md

 			...
 		<? }); ?>

+	this is due to the [design of closures in php](http://wiki.php.net/rfc/closures/removal-of-this).

 2.	"list" and "new" are reserved keywords in php, so these cannot be used as the controller actions like rails sets up by default.